lovasoa/dezoomify-rs/README.md

     dezoomify-rs [FLAGS] [OPTIONS] [--] [ARGS]

 FLAGS:
-        --help       Prints help information
+        --accept-invalid-certs    Whether to accept connecting to insecure HTTPS servers --help                    Prints help information
     -l                            If several zoom levels are available, then select the largest one -V, --version                 Prints version information

 OPTIONS:
+        --connect-timeout <connect_timeout>
+            Time after which we should give up when trying to connect to a server [default: 6s]

     -d, --dezoomer <dezoomer>                      Name of the dezoomer to use [default: auto] -H, --header <headers>...
             Sets an HTTP header to use on requests.
 This option can be repeated in order to set multiple headers.
 You can use `-H "Referer: URL"` where URL is the URL of the website's viewer page in order to let the site think you come from a the legitimate viewer.
-    -h, --max-height <max_height>      If several zoom levels are available, then select the one with the largest height that is inferior to max-height.
+    -h, --max-height <max_height>
+            If several zoom levels are available, then select the one with the largest height that is inferior to max- height.
+        --max-idle-per-host <max_idle_per_host>
+            Maximum number of idle connections per host allowed at the same time [default: 64]

-    -w, --max-width <max_width>        If several zoom levels are available, then select the one with the largest width that is inferior to max-width.
+    -w, --max-width <max_width>
+            If several zoom levels are available, then select the one with the largest width that is inferior to max- width.
+    -n, --parallelism <parallelism>
-    -n, --num-threads <num_threads>    Degree of parallelism to use.
-At most this number of tiles will be downloaded at the same time.
+            Degree of parallelism to use.
+At most this number of tiles will be downloaded at the same time. [default:
+            16]
-    -r, --retries <retries>            Number of new attempts to make when a tile load fails before giving up.
+    -r, --retries <retries>
+            Number of new attempts to make when a tile load fails before giving up.
 Setting this to 0 is useful to speed up the generic dezoomer, which relies on failed tile loads to detect the dimensions of the image.
-On the contrary, if a server is not reliable, set this value to a higher number. [default: 1]
+On the contrary, if a server is not reliable, set this value to a higher number. [default: 1] --retry-delay <retry_delay>
+            Amount of time to wait before retrying a request that failed [default: 2s]

+        --timeout <timeout>
+            Maximum time between the beginning of a request and the end of a response before the request should be interrupted and considered considered failed [default: 30s]

 ARGS:
     <input_uri>    Input URL or local file name